 Random Number Generator

-Generate another random number, between
+Generate a random number between

-and .
+and

-var randomnumber = Math.floor(Math.random() * (maximum - minimum + 1)) + minimum;
+Math.floor(Math.random() * (maximum - minimum + 1)) + minimum;

 Math.floor() vs Math.round()

 Why use Math.floor() and not Math.round()?
-Well, as an example, let's say that you want to generate numbers in the range of 0 to 2.
+As an example, let's say that you want to generate numbers in the range of 0 to 2.
 If you do Math.round(0.4) you get 0, and if you do Math.round(0.5) you get 1.
 On the other end of your random range, if you do Math.round(1.4) you get 1, and if you do Math.round(1.5) you get 2.

 But this means that you are half as likely of getting 0 and 2 as you are of getting 1.
 Look at this number line: